splunk/splunk-connect-for-syslog/docs/architecture/index.md

 ### When to Use UDP vs. TCP

+SC4S supports syslog ingestion via UDP, TCP/TLS, or a combination of both, leaving the choice to the system administrator.

-Use UDP by default for syslog forwarding, switching to TCP for larger syslog events that exceed UDP packet limits (common with Web Proxy, DLP, and IDS sources).
+While UDP can be used by default for syslog forwarding, it’s not mandatory.
+TCP is often preferable for larger syslog events that exceed UDP packet limits, such as those from Web Proxy, DLP, or IDS sources.

-The following resources will help you choose the best protocol for your setup:
+The following resources can help you determine the best protocol for your setup:

 1. [Run performance tests for TCP](performance-tests.md#check-your-tcp-performance)
 2. [Run performance tests for UDP](performance-tests.md#check-your-udp-performance)